samthebest/dump/BasicSecurity.md

 ### 1.1.2 Storage

+asdf

 ### 1.1.3 Rotation & Complexity (when to change)

-A password only needs to be as complex as the data it protects.
 Since younger children will have data of virtually no value then start with simpler passwords.
 Nevertheless _some_ complexity is desirable to train the child from an early age how to use secure passwords.

 ## Multi Factor Authentication